Jorge Coira is a director, scriptwriter and editor from Galicia (Spain).

 His latest film, 18 meals, has been selected in over 30 international festivals and released at theatres in countries from Europe, America and Asia.
 It has also received awards for Best Director at the Taormina International Film Festival, the Special Jury Award and Audience Award at the OUFF, the Jury Award and Audience Award at the Tenerife International Film Festival, and the Special Jury Award in the Annecy Biennale.

-Hierro won the Best Project Award on the first edition of the Berlinale Series Days.
+He has recently premiered his latest work as a director: the TV show Hierro, distributed by Banijay and produced by MOVISTAR+, Arte France, Portocabo and Atlantique., which won the Best Project Award on the first edition of the Berlinale Series Days.